GaraziLS/React-Apuntes/Apuntes/components.md

 ### Custom functions in React and looping

-Looping through data and then rendering it is quite common, to avoid hardcoding and to generate things dinamically.
+Looping through data and then rendering it is quite common, to avoid hardcoding and to generate things dynamically.

 To do this in React we'll use the map function, so we might have this: data, with the map function, that has a key and an arrow function inside it as arguments:

-> The map function always return something.
+> The map function always returns something.
 > Item is prefixed with an undercore because otherwise it is never read despite being declared.

 ```